-The Common Ground Instagram Feed –
+The Common Ground Instagram Feed

-Film I’m Studying-
+Film I’m Studying

 Something in the Air.
-I have been watching a lot of Olivier Assayas films lately.
-This one seems to initiate a stylistic pivot in the Directors career.
+I have been watching a lot of Olivier Assayas films lately and this one seems to initiate a stylistic pivot in the Directors career.
 His earlier works are shot in a constructive cine verité language for the sake of economy, immediacy and authenticity.
-This film moves away from cine verité and more into a constructive and fragmented cinema language that invokes a more dreamlike atmosphere including sequences that are purely poetic.
+However, this film moves away from that into a more constructive and fragmented cinema language.
+Consequently this invokes a more dreamlike atmosphere including sequences that are purely poetic.

-Photography that impacts me –
+Photography that impacts me

-Book I’m Reading-
+Book I’m Reading

-House of Leaves by Mark Z. Danielewsky is a challenging read.
-There are a lot of things going on; subplots, references and commentary are explored in lengthy and overwhelming footnotes.
-Opening this book is almost like learning to read again.
-I’ve had to stop reading the footnotes in order to make progress with the main plot.
+House of Leaves by Mark Z. Danielewsky is a challenging read because there are so many things going on–subplots, references and commentary are explored in lengthy and overwhelming footnotes–and opening this book is like learning to read again.
+As a result I’ve had to stop reading the footnotes in order to make progress with the main plot.